View Francis Sullentrup's Obituary on emissourian.com and share memories

 |

+He is survived by two sons, Mark Sullentrup, Washington, and Dennis Sullentrup and wife Heather, Krakow; one daughter, Donna Straatmann and husband Brian, Krakow; one sister, Margaret Engemann, Washington; six grandchildren, Grace, Joel, Anna and Jack Sullentrup, Owen and Will Straatmann; other relatives and many dear friends.

+Francis was preceded in death by his wife; his parents; and three sisters, Bernice Nowak, Delores Lanau and Patrice Reuber.

-A funeral Mass for Francis H. Sullentrup, 90, Krakow, was held Monday, Jan.
-13, at 10 a.m. at St. Gertrude Catholic Church, Krakow.
+A funeral Mass was celebrated Monday, Jan.
+13, at 10 a.m. at St. Gertrude Catholic Church, Krakow, with the Rev. Carl Scheble officiating.

 Burial, with full military honors, followed in the church cemetery.